 Set up DNS Records:

 Now at this stage your Lightsail hosted site will work partially as you’ve not configured DNS records.
 It will only be accessible via public IP.
 You can perform this step later as well.
-Go to Lightsail Homepage > click on Create Other Resources > Select DNS Zone.
+Go to Lightsail Homepage > Networking > Create DNS Zone.

-After you select DNS Zone, type your current domain name and click create DNS Zone.
+After you select Create a DNS Zone, type your current domain name and click create DNS Zone.

 On the next page enter A, CNAME, MX and TXT records of your domain.
 You can get the same details from your current domain registrar account.